cfunes1/AI_media/README.md

 ## Description:
 In today's world, YouTube offers boundless learning opportunities, but time remains a precious resource.
 AI_Media is a Python tool and library designed to help users consume YouTube content more efficiently.

-AI_Media leverages advanced generative AI models from OpenAI and several Python libraries to compile and summarize YouTube video content into various media formats: text, audio, and images.
-These summary documents allow users to quickly grasp the essence of a video in their preferred format, helping them decide whether it's worth watching the full video.
-AI_Media empowers users to make the most of their time by delivering concise, multi-format overviews of YouTube content.
+AI_Media leverages advanced generative AI models from OpenAI and several Python libraries to summarize YouTube video content into various media formats: text, audio, and images.
+These summary documents allow users to quickly grasp the essence of a video in their preferred media format, helping them decide whether it's worth watching the full video in its original form.
+AI_Media empowers users to make the most of their time by delivering concise, multi-format overviews of YouTube content regardless of the language used in the videos.

 ## Functionality

 For any YouTube video the user selects, AI_media generates the following artifacts (prefixed by the YouTube video ID) :

-1. **Audio.mp4**: Sound of original video, cut to 10 mins if mlonger, as an MP4 file.
+1. **Audio.mp4**: Sound of original video, cut to 10 mins if longer, as an MP3 file.
-1. **[original language].txt**: AI-generated transcription from audio in the original language as a text file.
-Only available if original language is not English.
+1. **[original language].txt**: AI-generated transcription from audio in its original language as a text file (generated only if original language is not English).
 1. **English.txt**: AI-generated transcription from audio in English as a text file.
 1. **Summary.txt**: AI-generated summary of the English trascription as a text file.
 1. **Summary.mp3**: AI-generated sound narration of the English summary as an MP3 file.
-1. **Image.png**: AI-generated picture conveying the ideas of the English summary as a PNG image.
+1. **Image.png**: AI-generated picture inspired by the English summary as a PNG image.

+### Language support

+AI_Media can translate videos in dozens of languages to English before summarizing them.
+This is accomplished by leveraging OpenAI's Whisper model which was trained in 98 languages.

+Langages officially supported by the Whisper AI model include: Afrikaans, Arabic, Armenian, Azerbaijani, Belarusian, Bosnian, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, Galician, German, Greek, Hebrew, Hindi, Hungarian, Icelandic, Indonesian, Italian, Japanese, Kannada, Kazakh, Korean, Latvian, Lithuanian, Macedonian, Malay, Marathi, Maori, Nepali, Norwegian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swahili, Swedish, Tagalog, Tamil, Thai, Turkish, Ukrainian, Urdu, Vietnamese, and Welsh. (source: https://platform.openai.com/docs/guides/speech-to-text/supported-languages)

 ### Arguments
 ```